shiyonglu/database_javascript/README.md

 2. Exercise 2  5%, No partner
 3. Exercise 3  10%, No partner
 4. Project 1   30%, ONE partner
-5. Project 2:  50%, without one partner.
+5. Project 2:  50%, without partners.